gnarf/learn-deployment/workshop/exercises/known-hosts/overview.md

 Unfortunately for us, today's tools make it easier than ever to redeploy servers and DNS propagation can happen almost instantly; meaning there are lots of times when a server's keypair has changed legitimately.

 If SSH warns you that a server's identity cannot be verified, ask yourself the following questions:

 - Is this a server I know has been recreated?
+- Is this a vagrant box?
+Running `vagrant destroy` and `vagrant up` completely recreates the underlying virtual machine.
 - If connecting via fully qualified domain name does the `dig` command report the IP address I expect this server to have?
 If you don't have the `dig` command, you can try https://toolbox.googleapps.com/apps/dig/.